knightjimr/rms/docs/installation.rst

 above):

    torque
-      The PBS-Torque job scheduler, which is the default. lsf
+      The PBS-Torque job scheduler.
+   lsf
-      The Platform LSF job scheduler.
+      The Platform LSF job scheduler. slurm
+      The SLURM job scheduler.

 The list of schedulers that the software is ready to support, but has not been tested, is the
 following:

    pbs
       The PBS job scheduler.
-   slurm
-      The SLURM job scheduler.
    sge
       The SunGrid Engine job scheduler.